 R v SO, Croydon Crown Court (2016)

-Affray: The defendant had an eight-day trial in a multi-handed affray at a nightclub involving several bouncers.
+Affray: The defendant had an eight-day trial in a multi-handed affray at a nightclub.
+The trial involved robust cross-examination of several bouncers.
 He was acquitted along with several co-defendants.

 R v MC, Wood Green Crown Court (2018)

 Conspiracy to transfer firearms: Led junior during a six-week trial representing a 17-year-old accused of conspiring to provide firearms to gang members during a feud.